alanng10/class-lang/Docue/Article/Word/a.md

 Word "mark" has meaning that is goaled.

+Word "inform" has meaning that is made of data.

+Word "exform" has meaning that is made of tangible.

 Word "edit" has meaning that is text edit.

 Word "fact" has meaning that is refactor.